About University Studies

 Our History

-The University Academic Advising Center (UAAC) began operation in July 1989 under the supervision of the College of Arts and Sciences and advised General Arts and Sciences (GASC) students as well as entering freshmen in a new major University Studies.
-The staff consisted of a Director, 3 full time advisors, and one admin and was located in Williams Hall.
+The University Academic Advising Center (UAAC) began operation in July 1989 under the supervision of the College of Arts and Sciences and advised General Arts and Sciences (GASC) students as well as entering first-year students in a new major US.
+The staff consisted of a Director, 3 full-time advisors, and one admin and was located in Williams Hall.

 In 1990, the UAAC became a separate entity, recognized as its own college and department, with the Director acting as the Dean for students in University Studies and GASC.
 At that time, offices were relocated to Burruss Hall and 6 part time advisors were added.